 Many thanks, Caitlin x

-(PS please comment if you have ever read this book or intend to)
+(PS please comment if you have ever read these books or have any other recommendations. )

 Many thanks, Caitlin x

-(PS please comment if you have read this book or if you are going to!)
+(PS please feel free to comment if you have ever read this book or have any other crime fiction recommendations)